McDonough School of Business – Georgetown University

 What type of interview does McDonough use for MBA admissions?

 McDonough offers interviews by invitation.
-The interviews are blind.
+The interviews are resume-based.
 This means the interviewer has not had access to the application materials.

 The Class Profile